+Comparing remodeling estimates is an essential part of the process.
 There are many key factors to consider when making decisions about major purchases like a home remodeling project.
-Price is one that’s at the top of the list, but getting several estimates isn’t much fun, especially if you’re not sure how to compare them.
-It makes sense to avoid a price that seems unusually high, but well-informed homeowners also know that a price that is too low can signal problems and unexpected costs ahead for a remodeling project.
+Price is one that’s at the top of the list.
+Getting several estimates isn’t much fun, we know.
+Especially if you’re not sure about comparing remodeling estimates.
+It makes sense to avoid a price that seems unusually high.
+But well-informed homeowners also know that a price that is too low can signal problems and unexpected costs ahead for a remodeling project.

 According to one remodeling industry expert, “Remodeling horror stories often start with a great price.”